hsama95/Mobile-Computing/README.md

-This is the final project for Moblie Computing
+This is the final project code for Mobile Computing.

+Data is available at